101 Generator is supported by its audience. When you purchase through links on our site, we may earn an affiliate commission. Learn more

 A surge protector is easily used with a generator and you should always connect your generator with a surge protector as voltage spikes can happen when shifting between the grid power supply and the generator supply.
 The type of generator will determine the necessity of a surge protector and some generators need them more than others.

-For example, a portable and convention generator is more likely to face voltage spikes and surges than commercial heavy-duty generators.
+For example, a portable and conventional generator is more likely to face voltage spikes and surges than commercial heavy-duty generators.
 Therefore if you have a portable generator at home you should necessarily connect it with surge protection to have a safe and stable power supply.

 On the very contrary, if you are making use of an inverter generator at home, the need for a surge protector will not be as vital as the portable one for you.
 The reason for this is the low reputation of power surges and spikes.